Fish Tank pH Levels (An easy guide for fishkeepers)

 Driftwood is another natural method of lowering pH because, like Catappa leaves, it also contains pH-lowering tannins.

-It is essential to use natural driftwood with the highest tannins level without added chemicals.
+Using natural driftwood with the highest tannins level is essential without added chemicals.

 Live plants don’t lower the pH of an aquarium, they increase the pH level.
 During the daytime, live plants absorb carbon dioxide to produce oxygen.
 Carbon dioxide helps lower the pH of aquarium water, while oxygen has no effect on water pH.